moul/go-dl-extract/README.md

 Context
 -------

-The way to create a distribution image is to `ADD` a local tarball to a `FROM scratch` Dockerfile.
+The way to create a distribution/base image is to `ADD` a local tarball to a `FROM scratch` Dockerfile.

 The way to create a **trusted** ditribution image is to put the tarball in the